|

 Whole protein, unprocessed food is much more allergenic and has

 a higher incidence of causing the immune system to react.
+The truth

 is, there is not as bad an allergic reaction out of a processed